 Then, we concluded by outlining the financial and emotional factors that make seniors ideal targets, as well as which scams senior citizens are most likely to encounter.
 If you haven’t already, be sure to give it a quick read.

-Now, with a solid foundation to work from, in this installment, we’ll provide some actionable tips that you and your family can immediately put to use to avoid becoming a victim of common senior scams.
+Now we’ll provide some actionable tips that you and your family can immediately put to use to avoid becoming a victim of common scams that target seniors.

 When It Comes to Preventing Senior Scams, the Burden’s on You